 Philadelphia teens looking for paths to careers in firefighting or emergency medical services (EMS) should take a closer look at Randolph High School.

-“This will change your life,” said 12th grader Mickeem Watson, one of three students who became a certified emergency medical technician (EMT) over the summer because of his education at Randolph.
+“This will change your life,” said 12th grader Mickeem Watson, one of three students who became a certified emergency medical technician (EMT) because of his education at Randolph.

 The instructors at Randolph’s Fire/EMS Academy are members of the Philadelphia Fire Department (PFD).
 They teach subjects ranging from CPR and patient privacy laws to incident command and hazardous materials; they also chaperone field trips to the airport’s fire station, the PFD’s 911 dispatch center, and heavy rescue companies.